Using Carbon in a Freshwater Aquarium

 This side also points out that most carbon products contain some amount of phosphates.
 An increase in phosphate levels can cause an algae outbreak.
 They state that they simply do not want to add something to their tank that will promote algae growth.

 The people that lie in this camp swear by the usefulness of carbon.
 They often do perform regular water changes, but feel that carbon offers a certain polishing effect that further clarifies the water.
 They also point out that odors can still occur even with religious water changes -- carbon helps to eliminate these odors.
 They also point out that it is very effective at removing any water staining that occurs from driftwood being in the tank.
 These people tend to think that anti-carbon hobbyists suffer from a sense of pride in not using carbon and consider it a pretentious practice.

 How to Properly Use Carbon in an Aquarium

-If you decide to use carbon in your aquarium, there are several things you need to know.
+If you decide to use carbon in your aquarium, there are several things you need to think about:

 The iodine number gives you an indication of how micro-porous the carbon is.
 Typically you want an iodine number around 1000.
 The molasses number gives an indication of how macro-porous the carbon is and a molasses number around 225 should work fine.
 You want the ash concentration to be at a minimum.
 A significant portion of the ash can be removed by soaking the carbon before using it.
 This will also help to leach out many of the phosphates that may be in the carbon.

-● Typically use around 2 cups per 55 gallons.
+It is typically recommended that you use around 2 cups of carbon per 55 gallons.
 However, you may have to use less or more than this amount depending on your filtration system and the quality of the carbon.

 ● If several pieces of carbon get loose and end up in your tank, do not worry.
 If you can catch the pieces then you can remove them, but it is not essential.
 They will not harm your fish or your aquarium.